diegofino15/fractal-explorer/README.md

 ### Advanced settings
 ```
---show-parts : Shows the individual tiles (can toggle with LSHIFT)
+--show-tiles : Shows the individual tiles (can toggle with LSHIFT)
 --no-detached : Will not detach the threads, makes the app stutter but will show no visual glitches
 --no-avoid-duplicates : Will not avoid unnecessary re-renders of the same tile, improves transitions but slows down the app a lot
 --no-old-textures : Will make the app a lot faster but will show many visual glitches (black spots)